eloisezeng/eyesaver_website/README.md

 ip and computer components
-scan qr code to get computer information about type of computer and ip 192.168.1.8 get position of mouse with pyautogui combine setting components into one json with the pixels share settings check mark when posted, else server is down is it possible to start server when app opens? rearrange buttons by dragging instructions so user knows how to use the apap
+scan qr code to get computer information about type of computer and ip get position of mouse with pyautogui share settings check mark when posted, else server is down rearrange buttons by dragging instructions so user knows how to use the app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).